nk-codes/Weather-Feeling/README.md

 This project is on Weather Information :-
 1) It collects data from open weather API which is free.
-2) I have used  HTML, CSS, and JavaScript to do this project.
+2) I have used  HTML, CSS, and JavaScript in vscode to do this project.
 3) And finally used Microsoft Azure's Web App to deploy my project.

 About App :-